-Furthermore, the results indicated a positive attitude towards reporting ADRs, as participants considered it their responsibility and recognized the benefits of professional training in this area.
-However, a preference for reporting only severe or life-threatening drug reactions was also noted.
+Furthermore, the results indicated a positive attitude towards reporting ADRs, as participants considered it their responsibility and recognized the benefits of professional training in this also noted.

 Keywords: Adverse drug responses (ADRs), healthcare system.

 1. Introduction

 The prevalence of adverse drug reactions (ADRs) in health organizations is one of the concerns that has gained attention, as 5-10% of patient's experience ADRs upon admission to the hospital or during their stay (Coleman & Pontefract, 2016).
 Epidemiological studies have indicated the varying impact of adverse drug reactions on patients, which is due to clinical and personal factors (Smith, Seidl & Cluff, 1966).
 In addition to medical errors, despite their potential benefits, they are one of the leading causes of morbidity and mortality worldwide (Hodkinson et al., 2020).